Skip to content

 栈地址 > 数据段地址? 是

-数据段地址 > 代码段地址? 是These addresses perfectly verify our layout model: the text segment is at the lowest address, followed closely by the data segment and the BSS segment, the heap is in the lower-middle area growing upward, and the stack is near the highest address growing downward.
-The address of the main function is much smaller than all other variables—it truly lives in the text segment.
-The addresses of g_initialized and s_static_local are very close—they both reside in the data segment.
+These addresses perfectly validate our layout model: the text segment is at the lowest address, followed closely by the data and BSS segments, the heap is in the lower-middle area growing upward, and the stack is near the highest address growing downward.
+The address of the main function is far smaller than all other variables—it truly resides in the text segment.
+The addresses of g_initialized and s_static_local are very close—they are both in the data segment.
 The address of g_uninitialized is slightly larger than the initialized variables—the BSS segment comes after the data segment.
-The huge address gap between the stack variable and the heap variable represents the unused space between them.
+The huge address gap between the stack and heap variables represents the unused space between them.

-If you run this program on your own machine, the specific address values will certainly be different (especially the stack address, which changes every run—this is called ASLR, or Address Space Layout Randomization, a security mechanism of the operating system), but the relative size relationships should be consistent.
-If one day you see the stack address is smaller than the heap address, it's highly likely the compiler performed some special memory layout optimization, or your platform uses a non-traditional memory model—this situation is extremely rare in desktop and server environments.
+If you run this program on your own machine, the specific address values will certainly differ (especially stack addresses, which change with every run—this is called ASLR, or Address Space Layout Randomization, a security mechanism of the operating system), but the relative size relationships should remain consistent.
+If one day you see a stack address that is smaller than a heap address, it's highly likely the compiler performed some special memory layout optimization, or your platform uses a non-traditional memory model—this situation is extremely rare in desktop and server environments.

 Exercises